-Isap's updated mode also provides robustness against certain fault attacks.
-Since the nonce changes for each authenticated encryption call, so do $K{\rm A}^$ and $K{\rm E}^$, which renders classical fault attacks like DFA impractical against the authenticated encryption.
-Other fault attacks like SFA [FJLT13; DEK+16] or SIFA [DEK+18; DMMP18; DEG+18] might still be applicable in this setting, but we expect that the SPA countermeasures that are typically in place to cope with SPA attacks will increase the complexity of these attacks.
-In particular, the extremely small rate used in the re-keying function of Isap will significantly increase the complexity of SFA and SIFA on K. Additionally, in case an attacker manages to obtain one of the two session keys $K{\rm A}^$ or $K{\rm E}^$, it is infeasible to recover the master key K, since the re-keying function IsapR κ is hard to invert.
+IsAP's updated mode also provides robustness against certain fault attacks.
+Since the nonce changes for each authenticated encryption call, so do $K_A^$ and $K_E^$ , which renders classical fault attacks like DFA impractical against the authenticated encryption.
+Other fault attacks like SFA [FJLT13; DEK+16] or SIFA [DEK+18; DMMP18; DEG+18] might still be applicable in this setting, but we expect that the SPA countermeasures that are typically in place to cope with SPA attacks will drastically increase the complexity of these attacks.
+In particular, the extremely small rate and the resulting data complexity of 2 in the re-keying function of ISAP will significantly increase the complexity of SFA and SIFA on K. Additionally, in case an attacker manages to obtain one of the two session keys $K_A^$ or $K_E^$ , it is infeasible to recover the master key K, since the re-keying function ISAPR $\kappa$ is hard to invert.

 During authenticated decryption, the nonce can be kept constant for multiple computations, which potentially enables DFA on the decryption.
-To mitigate this, Isap's re-keying functions are hard to invert, forcing an attacker to mount the attack on the re-keying function itself.
+To mitigate this, IsAP's re-keying functions are hard to invert, forcing an attacker to mount the attack on the re-keying function itself.
 However, since the session keys produced by the re-keying function can typically not be observed by the attacker, DFA attacks on the scheme are significantly more complicated.
 Additionally, we can track the number of failed verifications and halt the device after a few verification failures.
 This will significantly increase the robustness of the implementation against fault attacks.